Swedish hip-hop

-Emerging in the first half of the 1980s, Swedish hip hop originated in the cities of Stockholm and Malmö.
+Swedish hip hop originated in the cities of Stockholm and Malmö in the first half of the 1980s.
 Early on, most rappers in Sweden performed in English.
 Funkalics and The Latin Kings, two very different acts united by their innovative use of the Swedish language, debuted a decade later and paved the way for a second, and bigger, breakthrough for Swedish hip hop.
 Today, some of the most popular rappers use Swedish, often in different accents.

 History

 Origins

 Percussionist Per Cussion (of reggae-punk band Dag Vag) and Grandmaster Funk are generally credited with bringing hip hop to Sweden.
 In 1984 they released the songs "Don't Stop", "Snow Blind" and "Payin´ The Price".
 Breakdancing had arrived a year earlier and spread quickly, its forerunners known as Robot Lasse, Mark, Spirio and Perkeles.